Weight control and dietDieting; Obesity; Weight loss

 - Finally, many women gain 12 to 15 pounds after menopause.

 Obesity is more prevalent in lower economic groups.
-Low-income people tend to have fewer fruits and vegetables and take in more calories a day than higher-income people.
+Low-income people tend to eat fewer fruits and vegetables and take in more calories a day than higher-income people.
 However, obesity is increasing in college-educated young adults, as well as in other groups.
 Fast food may also be cheaper and more accessible for many, while fresh produce and healthy foods are often more expensive and harder to find.Ethnic Groups

 Among ethnic groups in general, African-American women are more overweight than Caucasian women, but African-American men are less obese than Caucasian men.
 Hispanic men and women tend to weigh more than Caucasians.